Mustang07/datasciencecoursera/README.md

 # datasciencecoursera
-This is created as part of assignment during the a=course
+This is created as part of assignment during the course